vedprakash-m/carpool-app/README.md

 ### Enhanced Swap Requests
 - Parents can now request and manage ride swaps
 - Real-time status updates for pending, accepted, and rejected requests
+- Email notifications for swap request creation and responses
 - Improved notification system

+### Email Notification System
+- Automatic notifications when swap requests are created, accepted, or rejected
+- Personalized emails with driver names and ride dates
+- HTML and plain text email formatting for compatibility
+- Error handling to prevent notification failures from disrupting the application flow
+- Configurable SMTP settings for any email provider

 ## Deployment